Pregnancy Exercise Ball Stretches

 Picking an Exercise Ball

 Good news….you don’t need anything fancy when it comes to finding an exercise ball for pregnancy.
-In fact, our favorite option is on Amazon for under $15.
+In fact, our favorite option is on Amazon.
 Whichever exercise ball you decide to go with, you will likely notice that it deflates over time.
 Just re-inflate whenever you notice your ball is a little low on air!

 When it comes to picking the size of your ball, there are a few things to keep in mind.
 When you sit on the ball, you want your hips and knees to rest at 90 degrees.
 Your knees should not be above your hips; if they are then your ball is too short.